Customer feedback

 You can visit us at County Hall if you make an appointment.

-2. We will send you a response within 20 working days.
+3. We will send you a response within 10 working days of acknowledging your complaint.

-3. If you’re not happy with our initial investigation, we’ll look into the points you raise.
+4. If you’re not happy with our initial investigation, another member of staff will review the response and look into the points you tell us have not been resolved.

 Sometimes it can take longer to resolve issues.
-If that happens, we’ll explain to you what the options are and how long it is likely to take.
+If that happens, we’ll explain why and how long it is likely to take to complete our investigation.

-Find out more about how to make a complaint below, or read more about the process in our Corporate Complaint Policy [222.7 KB] [pdf].
+Find out more about how to make a complaint, or read more about the process in our Complaint Handling Policy.

 If your complaint is about an apprenticeship programme that is being delivered directly by ESCC via the in-house Apprenticeship and Qualifications Team (AQT), please read the ESCC AQT complaints policy.